sc18zs/csci596_final_project/README.md

 ## Expected Results
 1. Higher Cache Hit Rates: Reordering particle data based on Hilbert/Morton curves will improve memory locality, leading to significantly reduced cache misses.

+- The Hilbert curve significantly increase the cache hit rate from 14.54% to the 43.89%.
+This substantial improvement indicates that data reordering effectively enhances spatial locality, allowing the simulation to make better use of the cache hierarchy.
+Higher cache hit rates reduce the frequency of expensive memory accesses, thereby decreasing latency and improving overall performance.

 2. Reduced Execution Time: Enhanced memory access patterns will optimize the performance of critical sections like compute_accel, resulting in faster force calculations.

+- The Hilbert curve optimization resulted in a 43% reduction in CPU time, demonstrating a significant enhancement in computational efficiency.
+The slight increase in communication time is minimal and outweighed by the gains in computation speed.
+This reduction suggests that the optimized memory access patterns allow the processor to execute computations more swiftly by minimizing cache misses and associated delays.

 3. Improved Scalability: The balance load function periodically checks for these imbalances and redistributes the atoms (or domain) to ensure that each process is responsible for approximately the same number of atoms.
 This reduces idle time and improves the efficiency of the overall simulation.